andresortiz28/jenkins-master-slave-achitecture/README.md

 ![alt tag](https://github.com/andresort28/jenkins-master-slave-achitecture/blob/master/img/f12.png)

-In this parte, you need to put the name of the Docker image of the slave node of jenkins created in the Step #1
+In this parte, you need to put the name of the Docker image of the slave node of jenkins created in the Step #1 called "miniproyecto_slave_jk", and complete the rest of the form as following:

 ![alt tag](https://github.com/andresort28/jenkins-master-slave-achitecture/blob/master/img/f13.png)

+Go back to the Dashboard, and clic on "New Item"

 ![alt tag](https://github.com/andresort28/jenkins-master-slave-achitecture/blob/master/img/f14.png)

+Just type "test" as the name of the new item.

 ![alt tag](https://github.com/andresort28/jenkins-master-slave-achitecture/blob/master/img/f15.png)

+Choose the same label of the Docker Template at the beginning.

 ![alt tag](https://github.com/andresort28/jenkins-master-slave-achitecture/blob/master/img/f16.png)

+In this part, we are going to use a repository of git, just to compile and make a test.
+So, just copy the github link as following, and add the created credential.

 ![alt tag](https://github.com/andresort28/jenkins-master-slave-achitecture/blob/master/img/f17.png)